 We need to stress, here, that the Pequannock Township Historical Society receives no government funding for day-to-day activities.
 We are dependent upon donations and memberships from individuals and businesses.
 Grants from the town and county Open Space Trust Fund, as well as the Morris County Historic Preservation Trust Fund, will help us to rehab the house to meet today’s building and safety codes.

 Interested in joining?
 Everyone is welcome!
 You can download the membership flier here and mail it to us.
 If you prefer, you can join online (you don’t need to have a PayPal account).
 We’re in need of enthusiastic volunteers who are willing to spend some time helping in a variety of ways large and small.

 Already a member and want to renew your Society membership?
+Or just want to join “old school”?
 Here’s the form to do so.